esrc-official/ESRC-Heart-Android/README.md

 });
 ```

-### (Optional) Step 4: Feed the ESRC SDK
+### (Optional) Step 4: Feed the ESRC Heart SDK

-Feed `OpenCV Mat` on the ESRC SDK.
+Feed `OpenCV Mat` on the ESRC Heart SDK.
 To the `feed()` method, pass the `Mat` image received using a camera in real-time.
 Please do it at 10 fps.
 You can skip this step if you follow Step 2: Bind the ESRC Fragment.

 ```java
 ESRC.feed(Mat);
 ```

-### Step 5: Stop the ESRC SDK
+### Step 5: Stop the ESRC Heart SDK

-When your app is not use the camera or destroyed, stop the ESRC SDK.
+When your app is not use the camera or destroyed, stop the ESRC Heart SDK.

 ```java
 ESRC.stop();